RaghavaAlajangi/agentic-doc-synthesizer/README.md

 # Agentic AI PoC - Technical Challenge

-Your objective is to build a minimal agent-based AI research assistant that can respond to user queries by retrieving relevant internal knowledge from various data sources.
+Your objective is to build a minimal agent-based AI assistant that can summarize and extract key recommendations from sell-side cross-asset research reports (from investment banks like Goldman Sachs, JP Morgan, UBS, etc.) to compare with internal investment views.

 ### Core Requirements

-- **Upload and index** sample financial data for semantic search (store in database of your choice)
+- **Upload and index** sell-side research reports for semantic search (store in database of your choice)
-- **Chat interface** where users can ask questions to the assistant
+- **Chat interface** where users can ask questions about cross-asset recommendations (equity, fixed income, multi-asset)
-- **Multi-agent workflow** that interprets queries and decides which tools to call automatically
+- **Multi-agent workflow** that interprets queries, extracts recommendations, and decides which tools to call automatically
-- **Mock integrations** for internal knowledge sources (Confluence, Jira, Azure AI Search, etc.)
+- **Mock integrations** for internal knowledge sources (historical recommendations, analyst tracking, etc.)

 ### Technical Requirements

-- Use any **open-source agentic framework** (LangGraph, Semantic Kernel, AutoGen, etc.)
+- Use any **open-source agentic framework** (MS Agent Framework, Semantic Kernel, AutoGen, LangGraph, etc.)
 - Include a **router/planner agent** to determine which specialized agents to call
 - **Streaming responses** showing agent thoughts and final answers

+> **Note**: Sample sell-side research reports (PDFs) will be provided separately after you accept the challenge.

 ## Quick Start